 In today's business environment, every critical function an organization undertakes is increasingly reliant on information that is accurate, timely, complete, and integrated.

 The move by larger companies (and increasingly by SMEs) toward fully integrated systems, generically referred to as ERP software has raised the bar even higher for maintaining data integrity.
 With the implementation of an ERP system, a robust data migration process is central and critical to the project’s successful implementation.
-Every system and subsystem relies on quality data, and historical data is often critical to continuing business operations.
+Every system and subsystem relies on quality data, and historical data is often critical to business continuity.

 Most common data migration challenges and how to combat them

+A successful data migration improves business operations substantially, from enhancing data accessibility to improving data integrity.
 Before we can explain how to combat data migration challenges, it's important to understand what they are and how they can affect your business.

 Most common challenges of data migration